 - Others think there is nothing wrong with racial inequality and believe that white privilege is just another politically correct moral swindle in which non-whites seek unearned advantages by accusing good-hearted whites of spurious offenses for which they can buy forgiveness.

 But as much as I applaud this pushback against white privilege, the concept is not entirely meaningless.
 For instance, within the lifetimes of some people reading this, whites enjoyed legal privileges denied to non-whites in Apartheid South Africa and the American South.

 But there is not a white society in the world today in which whites enjoy such legal privileges over non-whites.
 Even the idea of nationality through descent is being chipped away as a form of privilege.
 Indeed, in South Africa and the United States, non-whites now enjoy privileges over whites, both legally and through massive private discrimination.

 Yet, even with decades of official and unofficial non-white privilege behind us, certain non-white groups are more likely than whites to be uneducated, poor, and in trouble with the law — to name just three important factors in overall social well-being.

 The official explanation for these lingering inequalities is “racism,” that is to say: white malevolence, as well as “systemic” forms of inequality.
-According to this theory, since all peoples want to thrive in white societies and have equal inherent potential to do so, the fact that some groups conspicuously do not thrive needs to be explained.
+According to this theory, since all people want to thrive in white societies and have equal inherent potential to do so, the fact that some groups conspicuously do not thrive needs to be explained.

 Since white people are the architects of these societies, they are obviously the ones to blame.
 Thus white people must be hectored and browbeaten and reeducated.
 We must be punished by affirmative action and reparations.
 And we must endure having our societies torn apart and rebuilt over and over again, until racial equality is attained.
 Because nothing stands in the way of racial equality except white institutions and ways of life, white ignorance and ill-will, white guilt and white privilege—or so they say.